netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/vault.md

           secretId: "NmExNzRjMjAtZjZkZS1hNTNjLTc0ZDItNjAxOGZjY2VmZjY0Cg=="

     !!! note "Note"
-        `data.secretId` is the base64 encoded Secret Id generated in [Generate the Role id and Secret id](#generate-the-role-id-and-secret-id).
+        `data.secretId` is the base64 encoded secret Id generated in [Generate the role id and secret id](#generate-the-role-id-and-secret-id).
 If you are using an Issuer resource in the next step, the secret must be in the same namespace as the `Issuer`.
 For `ClusterIssuer`, the secret must be in the `cert-manager` namespace.

 2. Deploy the secret file (`secretid.yaml`) using the following command.